 - Programming languages, especially JAVA and Python

-Along with prerequisite requirements, master’s programs also consider the applicant’s work experience, GRE/GMAT exam scores, and fluency with fundamental concepts.
+Along with prerequisite requirements, master’s programs also consider your work experience, GRE/GMAT exam scores, and fluency with fundamental concepts of data analysis and computation.

 Data science coursework builds upon an established set of skills.
 In order to enroll directly into a master’s program, students will need to have educational or work experience in the following areas: